 Then again, given the eldritch nature of the book, it's very possible that the book simply gave her the ability to read it.
 It also gave Alex the ability to understand it, and it can be read equally well by all the Chosen, no matter their native language.

-A Frankish messenger boy who is tasked with delivering an urgent message to Charlemagne.
+A Frankish page who is tasked with delivering an urgent message to Charlemagne.
 Driven by curiosity to read the scroll himself, he sees that it contains a curse which gradually corrupts him.
 He takes it upon himself to warn the emperor of the plot against him.